alvafuvi/tccm-homeworks/project3/READ_ME.md

 Subrutines and functions:

-read_Natoms :  read the number of atoms of the system and their coordinates and masses compute_distances :  Calculates the pairwise distances between atoms.
+- ```read_Natoms``` :  read the number of atoms of the system and their coordinates and masses
+- ```compute_distances``` :  Calculates the pairwise distances between atoms.
-V: Computes the Lennard-Jones potential energy for the system.
+- ```V```: Computes the Lennard-Jones potential energy for the system.
-T: Computes the total kinetic energy based on atom velocities.
+- ```T```: Computes the total kinetic energy based on atom velocities.
-total_energy: Computes the total energy (sum of potential and kinetic energy). compute_acc :  Computes the accelerations based on the interatomic forces using the Lennard-Jones potential. verlet_algorithm : performs the Verlet integration to iteratively update atomic positions and velocities.
+- ```total_energy```: Computes the total energy (sum of potential and kinetic energy).
+- ```compute_acc``` :  Computes the accelerations based on the interatomic forces using the Lennard-Jones potential.
+- ```verlet_algorithm``` : performs the Verlet integration to iteratively update atomic positions and velocities.
 At each time step, computes and records the system's potential energy, kinetic energy, and total energy.
-Additionally, generates an output file containing the molecular dynamics trajectory, including atomic coordinates and energy values for visualization and analysis. itoa :  A helper function to convert an integer to a string (used in the trajectory file).
+Additionally, generates an output file containing the molecular dynamics trajectory, including atomic coordinates and energy values for visualization and analysis.
+- ```itoa``` :  A helper function to convert an integer to a string (used in the trajectory file).

 Key Features: